v

 Format-free Initial Submission

 GE offers format-free initial submission to save researchers’ time and simplify the submission process.
-The journal’s format requirements do not need to be fully considered until the revision stage, provided that the following required sections are included in the initial submission: Title, Authors and Affiliations, Abstract and keywords, Introduction, Methods, Results, Discussion, References, Figures and Tables.
+The journal’s format requirements do not need to be fully considered until the revision stage, provided that the following required sections are included in the initial submission: Title, Authors and Affiliations, Abstract and keywords, Introduction, Methods, Results, Discussion, References, Figures, and Tables.
 Ethics statements should also be included.
 Additionally, the publishing agreement should be signed and uploaded with the manuscript.
 When submitting a revised manuscript after peer review, the journal’s format requirements must be met strictly.

 Study Reporting Guidelines

-To enhance the quality and transparency of health research, GE require all investigators to prepare articles according to appropriate EQUATOR research reporting guidelines.
+To enhance the quality and transparency of health research, GE requires all investigators to prepare articles according to appropriate EQUATOR research reporting guidelines.
 Each submission of an original article/systematic review/meta-analysis/case report/study protocol should be accompanied by an appropriate checklist as listed below.
 Authors can find more guidelines at EQUATOR and should indicate upon submission which guideline has been followed.
 The main study types and reporting guidelines are:

 a) Randomized Clinical Trials: CONSORT (download Checklist)